-GENERAL RULES OF HOUSING AREAS
+GENERAL RULES OF LIVING AREAS

 There are general rules that will be enforced throughout the entire inmate population.
-Some of these rules are listed below.
 If you have any questions concerning a certain area, please contact your housing supervisor.

-1. You may not go into another inmate's cell, another housing unit, tier, tier landing, or dormitory unless your job requires it.
+1. You may not go into another inmate's living area, another housing unit, tier, tier landing, or dormitory unless authorized by staff.
 If you are found in any one of these areas, you are in an unauthorized area and disciplinary action may be taken.